robertwenink/xyz/content/posts/blog/2023-07-22-the-branin-2d-function.md

 ---
 # The Branin 2D function

 D﻿oes this really need text?
+Yes it does

 ### T﻿est 2